Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Aug.
 6, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In the West, we tend to see success for late teens as passing exams, getting into further education or getting a job, and moving on with life.
-So when we received an email from a mother, concerned for the welfare of her two step-sons who've performed poorly in their final high school exams, and who don't seem to be interested in finding work, we thought it would be a really interesting topic to u…
+Ask Rachel anything In the West, we tend to see success for late teens as passing exams, getting into further education or getting a job, and moving on with life.
+So when we received an email from a mother, concerned for the welfare of her two step-sons who've performed poorly in their final high school exams, and who don't seem to be interested in finding work, we thought it would be a really interesting topic to unpack.
+Her step-sons aren't alone.
+There is growing concern ab…

 Listen to the Episode